alfio-event/alf.io/frontend/projects/public/README.md

 ## Development server

-Run `npm run start` for a dev server.
+Run `pnpm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+(if `pnpm run start` fail, you must ensure you have done `pnpm install` in the "frontend" folder!)

 ## Code scaffolding